Sanusihassan/c-flex-sys/readme.md

 #### Helper Classes
 `.full-width`, `.full-height`, `.full-width-height` classes specifies that an element should take full(width/height) or both of the containing element.

-html and body elements will take the full height of the screen when using flex-system, if you dont want that to happen, give either of them a `.default` class.
+html and body elements are taking the full height of the screen when using flex-system, if you dont want that to happen, give either of them a `.default` class.
 ```html
   <html>
     <body class="default">